-Director, Pathology Curriculum & Clerkship; and Associate Professor
+Director, Pathology Curriculum & Clerkship; Vice Chair of Research and Education, Department of Pathology; and Associate Professor

 Office: AHC4 256

-Amilcar Castellano-Sanchez has been Associate Professor in the Department of Pathology and Laboratory Medicine in the Herbert Wertheim College of Medicine (HWCOM) since its inception. .
-Dr. Castellano-Sanchez trained in Anatomic & Clinical Pathology at Mount Sinai Medical Center, Miami Beach and served two additional post-doctoral fellowships in Neuropathology at Emory University in Atlanta and Hematopathology at Barnes-Jewish Hospital/University of Saint Louis; since his return to south Florida, he has been the Coordinator for Teaching and Research at the Department of Pathology in Mount Sinai.
+Amilcar Castellano-Sanchez has been an Associate Professor in the Department of Pathology and Laboratory Medicine in the Herbert Wertheim College of Medicine (HWCOM) since its inception.
+Dr. Castellano-Sanchez trained in Anatomic & Clinical Pathology at Mount Sinai Medical Center, Miami Beach, and served two additional post-doctoral fellowships in Neuropathology at Emory University in Atlanta and Hematopathology at Barnes-Jewish Hospital/the University of Saint Louis; since his return to South Florida, he has been the Coordinator for Teaching and Research at the Department of Pathology in Mount Sinai.
 Currently he teaches to the Pathology residents at Mount Sinai Medical Center and during the first three years of medical school here at FIU.
-He was honored by HWCOM’s first class to receive the Teacher of the Year Award and as Co-Director also received the Best Pre-Clinical Course Award from the same class.
+He was honored by HWCOM’s first-class to receive the Teacher of the Year Award and as Co-Director also received the Best Pre-Clinical Course Award from the same class.
 Beginning Fall 2016, he will be teaching a Global Learning rated course titled: “History of Medicine through Art” for the Honors College.
-His research interest includes neoplastic hematologic and non-hematologic diseases, brain tumors and particularly lymphomas in brain tissue.
-In addition, Dr. Castellano-Sanchez is a volunteer Docent at the Patricia and Phillip Frost Art Museum at FIU and is passionate about anything that combines goodness, enrichment, personal growth / community growth and community engagement.
+His research interest includes neoplastic hematologic and non-hematologic diseases, brain tumors, and particularly lymphomas in brain tissue.
+In addition, Dr. Castellano-Sanchez is a volunteer Docent at the Patricia and Phillip Frost Art Museum at FIU and is passionate about anything that combines goodness, enrichment, personal growth/community growth, and community engagement.
 He enjoys teaching and hopes to convey and exchange ideas with his students.